Propyphenazone/paracetamol/caffeine: India

+In September 2018, Saridon, along with 327 other FDCs, was banned by the Central Drugs Standard Control Organisation..Later, in the same month, based on extensive safety data submitted by Piramal, the Supreme Court of India stayed the centre's decision and allowed the sale of Saridon.

+Saridon was made available by Piramal Enterprises Ltd. Commonly used to get relief from a headache, Saridon was available at ₹ 46.50 (As of 2023) per a strip which contained 10 tablets, marketed by Bayer pharmaceuticals pvt ltd India.
 The formulation in India consisted of 150 mg of propyphenazone, 250 mg of paracetamol and 50 mg of caffeine.

-In September 2018, Saridon, along with 327 other FDCs, was banned by the Ministry of Health and Family Welfare..Later, in the same month, Supreme Court of India stayed the centre's decision and allowed the sale of Saridon.

 Another medicine Dart commonly available also consists similar combination with 150 mg of propyphenazone, 300 mg of paracetamol and 50 mg of caffeine.

 Philippines

 Saridon is available in the Philippines and is being sold at a suggested retail price of PhP4.35 per tablet.
 Initially available in the Visayas-Mindanao region only, it was rolled out in Luzon in 2011 with the goal of replicating its success in Visayas and Mindanao in a national scope.

 Saridon is the only pain medication in the country that has three active ingredients, and the only one listing caffeine as one of its ingredients.